6 Belgian streetwear brands to keep an eye on in 2019

 Lou Lou Joao

 One half of sadbiscuitstudio, Lou Lou Joao, started her own clothing/streetwear brand.
-The young illustrator, who used to study textile design, embroiders her illustrations onto clothing, tote bags and more.
+The young illustrator, who used to study textile design, embroiders her illustrations onto clothing, tote bags, and more.
 In 2017, she was part of the concept NEST in Ghent.
-That’s where she founded her own label and afterwards she won a contest to open her own pop-up studio and shop in the shoppingcenter of Antwerp.
+That’s where she founded her own label and afterward she won a contest to open her own pop-up studio and shop in the shopping center of Antwerp.
 Embracing the female body, the embroideries on her clothes have a fun and free look.
 Almost as if she’s playing with yarn.

-The only brand in the list which not only makes clothing, but has an exclusive footwear collection too.
-Not a new name, as their first collection dates back to 2017, but a name to remember.
-The brand combines workwear with heavy colour blocking and classic Italian designs.
-Italy is also the reference for their original name, Casa di Lupo.
+The only brand in the list which not only makes clothing but has an exclusive footwear collection too.
+Not a new name, as their first collection, dates back to 2017, but a name to remember.
+The brand combines workwear with heavy color blocking and classic Italian designs.
+Italy is also the reference for its original name, Casa di Lupo.
 The brand’s logo is made of three asymmetric lines, to represent the inequality of people in society.
-The 4 owners from Leuven, Quiten, Isha, Wolf and Sarah, are still young, but they combine their eclectic influences perfectly in their streetwear brand.
+The 4 owners from Leuven, Quiten, Isha, Wolf, and Sarah, are still young, but they combine their eclectic influences perfectly in their streetwear brand.